Tip: READ ME FIRST! New Yarbo Owners FAQ / Head-scratchers / Essential Basic Information README!

 You can drive the rover out of its box and don’t have to lift it up.

-Some people report luck with the Data Center inside an attic or garage.
-It is not recommended.
+You can mount your Data Center on a fence post, a shed, or way high up on your house, always ensuring 120 degrees of view to the sky.
+Installing the Data Center inside an attic or garage is not recommended.
 Give HaLow and GPS every chance of success by mounting the Data Center and Docking Station in accordance with Yarbo’s recommendations.

 Yarbo will move the snowblower’s chute and turn the auger periodically while idle to prevent snow/slush from freezing the workings of the machine.
-If you remove the battery to bring it inside during extreme temperatures, get all the snow and slush out of your snowblower so the auger and chute won’t freeze up.

 The rover has ONE map.
 The map is shared by ALL modules.
 You will notice different mapped items and Settings when you swap modules.
 The basic mapped item is the Area where each module does its work.
 Pathways provide navigation among Areas.
 No-go Zones tell the rover to stay away.
 These three things are shared across all modules.